martynbiz/slim-mvc/README.md

 * SO is it better to update few name/values with $set, or just overwrite all with $this->data?
 * test Mongo::update()
 * get human readable date
+* allow us to insert an empty draft